JayTeeGeezy/pyracing/README.rst

 	>>> races = pyracing.Race.get_races_by_meet(meet)

+Alternatively, a list of races occurring at a given meet can be obtained by accessing the meet's races property as follows:

+	>>> races = meet.races

 The get_races_by_meet method will return a list of Race objects.
 The Race class itself is derived from Python's built-in dict type, so a race's details can be accessed as follows:

 	>>> number = races[index]['number']